YElbandrawy/AVR-atmega32-drivers/README.md

 To use this library, you will need:

-    A computer with a C compiler, such as GCC
-    A microcontroller that supports the AVR instruction set or any Emulation software that supports AVR microcontrollers.
-    A way to transfer the compiled code to your microcontroller, such as a programmer

-Using the Library

     To use the library in your project, you will need to include the appropriate header files in your code and link the compiled object files.

     For example, to use the DIO driver, you would include the following line in your code: